Skillshare vs Udemy: what’s the difference, and which is better?

 Most Skillshare’s courses utilize a bite-sized, project-based approach to learning.
 Every course has a project, ostensibly designed to help you learn by doing.
 However, the vast majority of courses are 30 minutes or less.
 While in some cases this means you can learn a concept quickly, in many cases Skillshare teachers gloss over topics that could use more depth.

 Skillshare also has an active community of students, so you can check out what other students are creating for their projects and get inspiration.
 Overall, I give Skillshare an B+, because while the price-point and community are top notch, the courses tend to be a bit on the short side.

 Want to try Skillshare for free for 2 months?
 Use my subscription link.

 Skillshare vs Udemy: Conclusion

 So who wins in the battle of Skillshare vs Udemy?
-While the edge is slight, I have to give it to Skillshare.
-It’s a better value and its project-based approach helps students learn faster and develop real-world skills they can actually use.
-However, if you prefer to buy courses one by one, Udemy is still a fantastic choice.
+While the edge isn’t huge, I have to give it to Udemy.
+It’s a better value and its in-depth approach helps students learn faster and develop real-world skills they can actually use.
+However, if you prefer to go with a buffet-style plan, Skillshare is still a solid choice.